-8. DAILY TESTING AND INSPECTION
+10. DAILY TESTING AND INSPECTION

-Perform all daily tests to ensure safe operation!
+Perform all daily tests to ensure correct operation!
 Do not use the hoist for lifting until it has successfully completed the daily tests.

-The following inspections and tests must be performed at the start of each work shift.
-If the hoist fails any inspection or test, DO NOT USE THE HOIST UNTIL IT IS REPAIRED.
+The following tests must be performed at the start of each work shift.
+If the hoist fails any test, DO NOT USE THE HOIST UNTIL IT IS REPAIRED.
 Refer to the pictures on Pages 18 through 20 to identify components.
 All tests are performed at or near ground level.